zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Storage parameters and performance test.md

 -   Linux: DD, fio, or sysbench is recommended.
 -   Windows: fio or Iometer is recommended.

-This section takes a Linux instance and fio as an example to describe how to test the disk performance by using fio.
-Before testing the disk, you must make sure the disk is 4K aligned.
+This section describes how to test disk performance, taking the fio tool used with a Linux instance as an example.
+Before you test the disk, you must make sure the disk is 4K aligned.

 You can use fio to test the performance of a cloud disk.

-**Warning:** Testing bare disks can obtain more accurate performance data, but damages the structure of the file system.
+**Warning:** You can test bare disks to obtain more accurate performance data, but the test causes damage to the structure of the file system.
 Make sure that you back up your data before testing.
 We recommend that you use a new ECS instance without data on the disks to test the disks by using fio.

 -   Test random write IOPS